techidaily/site-facebook/source/_posts/facebook-in-standstill-heres-how-to-get-it-moving-again.md

 ### 2\.
 Disable Extensions

  Extensions improve the user experience.
-Many[Facebook extensions](https://www.makeuseof.com/tag/15-extensions-transform-facebook-experience/) allow you to customize your Facebook experience by adding new features and functions.
+Many [Facebook extensions](https://www.makeuseof.com/tag/15-extensions-transform-facebook-experience/) allow you to customize your Facebook experience by adding new features and functions.
 However, like adblockers, you might be using an extension that interferes directly with Facebook's script, presenting such issues.

  Therefore, it makes sense to disable those extensions temporarily, and when doing so fixes the problem, you should permanently uninstall them.
 Here's how: